emilyy-dev/BetterJails/README.md

 ## Compiling

-You can compile this plugin by cloning the repository and running `mvn package` in the root directory of the project, you can find the final jar in `/betterjails/target/betterjails-1.5-SNAPSHOT.jar`.
+You can compile this plugin by cloning the repository and running `./gradlew build` in the root directory of the project, you can find the final jar in `./betterjails/build/libs/betterjails-1.5-SNAPSHOT.jar`.